-- Title page This is the only page printed in color - Table of contents - Welcome letter from the General Chair - Welcome letter from the ICBDA Chairman of the Board - Information about the next ICBDA convention provided by the next General Chair - List of all convention committee members, which can include pictures if desired or available - List of all cuers and Masters of Ceremony working as staff members - List of the Board of Directors, TAC members, and other committee members - Description of the Golden Torch and Distinguished Service Awards along with a list of the recipients (including a picture of last year's Golden Torch honoree) - List of past Hall of Fame dances not to exceed one page with a reference to the website for older Hall of Fame dances - List of all the programmed dances arranged alphabetically by the programmed hall - Week at a Glance showing the planned instructional clinics and teaches, including times and locations - An invitation to the Annual General Meeting (AGM) and its location if known - List of all clinicians and teachers - Resumes and pictures of each clinician and teacher
+- Title page This is the only page printed in color - Table of contents - Welcome letters from the General Chair and the ICBDA President of the Board - Important Information to Know section to include: - An invitation to the Annual General Meeting (AGM) and its location if known - Information on where to access the after-convention survey and the password - How to access the phone app - Location of the singles meet up area - Vendor and Consignment Shop information - Reminder that videos are for personal use only - Information on how to order ICBDA videos or use the video order form in the syllabus - Information about the next ICBDA convention provided by the next General Chair - Lists to include: - All convention committee members, which can include pictures if desired or available - All clinicians and teachers, cuers, and masters of ceremony working as staff members - The Board of Directors, TAC members, and other committee chair appointments - Description of the Golden Torch and Distinguished Service Awards along with a list of the recipients (including a picture of last year's Golden Torch honoree) - Past Hall of Fame dances not to exceed one page with a reference to the website for older Hall of Fame dances - Programmed dances, which can be arranged alphabetically by the programmed hall, or if the General Chair wants to release the actual programs for each evening, shown by hall and cuer in the order of cueing.

-Note: Arrange resumes alphabetically and lay out two to a page to reduce printing costs.
-Ask the clinicians and teachers to limit their resumes to approximately 250 words to fit on the half-page size.

-- Cuesheets for each dance developed for the convention, including standby dances arranged alphabetically - Information on where to access the after-convention survey - Flyer for next year's convention
+- Week at a Glance showing the planned instructional clinics and teaches, including times and locations - Resumes and pictures of each clinician and teacher Arrange resumes alphabetically and lay out two to a page to reduce printing costs.
+Ask the clinicians and teachers to limit their resumes to approximately 250 words to fit on the half-page size. - Cuesheets for each dance developed for the convention, including standby dances arranged alphabetically